 4. Give It Away

-Once you’ve done your market research you are better equipped to create giveaways to grow your e-mail list.
-Evaluate what other authors like you give away and create something similar, or better.
-This might be an excerpt, a story collection, or even a first book in a series.
-If you write nonfiction, think about cheat sheets, checklists, and list of resources.
+Once you’ve done your market research, you are better equipped to create giveaways to grow your email list.
+Evaluate what other authors like you give away and create something similar or better.
+This might be an excerpt, a story collection, or even the first book in a series.
+If you write nonfiction, think about cheat sheets, checklists, and a list of resources.

 5. Have Fun!